 EXCURSIONS, semester programs: 2 day excursions & 2 overnight excursions.

-TUITIONat Regent's College OR London South Bank University OR University of the Arts London
+TUITIONat London South Bank University OR University of the Arts London

 ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.
-Possible number of semester credits: 12-18 (Regent's College semester), 3-6 (Regent's College summer), 16 (London South Bank University).
+Possible number of semester credits: 16 (London South Bank University), 12 (University of the Arts London semester), 3 (University of the Arts London summer).

 OFFICIAL TRANSCRIPT: At the conclusion of the program, an official transcript from your host university will be sent to your home institution.